 Within each of these five categories, water managers rely on a variety of data to determine if the water resource has been impaired.
 To make this determination, they study the creatures living in the water resource (e.g., algae, bacteria, plants and wildlife) along with water chemistry and physical characteristics such as water clarity and/or turbidity.

-Statewide reporting of these data is available in the 303(d) Report which is compiled and updated every three years by the Florida Department of Environmental Protection.
+A statewide data summary is available in the 303(d) Report which is compiled and updated every three years by the Florida Department of Environmental Protection.
 The state's minimum water quality criteria (or standards) are available in Florida's Administrative Code (FAC), Chapter 62-303, as part of the Impaired Waters Rule (IWR). » Read more about the Impaired Waters Rule.

 Many types of data are collected in efforts to determine whether or not a water resource is impaired.
 Some of the information is collected by state agencies, while other data are collected by trained volunteers.